 The importance of chimney sweeping

-Regardless of wether you have an OPEN FIRE, WOODBURNING OR MULTIFUEL STOVE, AGA/RAYBURN OR AN INGLENOOK FIRE they all need regular sweeping.
+Regardless of if you have an OPEN FIRE, WOODBURNING OR MULTIFUEL STOVE, AGA/RAYBURN OR AN INGLENOOK FIRE they all need REGULAR SWEEPING.

 The frequency of sweeping depends on the fuel used...